Tengrom/DataForVulnMan/Notes/FirstSteps/AssetInventory.md

 AND

-[CISv8](https://learn.cisecurity.org/cis-controls-download) in IG 01 Inventory and Control of Enterprise Assetsand 02 Inventory and Control ofSoftware Assets
+[CISv8](https://learn.cisecurity.org/cis-controls-download) on IG1 Level - 01 Inventory and Control of Enterprise Assetsand and 02 Inventory and Control ofSoftware Assets

 ### Steps:
 * Gather information about assets from ready source – ActiveDirectory, Network devices(proxy, firewalls , wifi ).
 Merge and compare it.